-There was a time when businesses were preserved because they had been around for a long time and no one looked into the sustainability of their business model.
+There was a time when businesses were preserved because they had been around for a long time.
+No one looked into their business model’s sustainability.
 That’s a very Portuguese way of doing things.

-And local businesses associations like the one in Guerra Junqueiro [Avenue]?
+And local business associations like the one in Guerra Junqueiro [Avenue]?
 Do those work?

 It’s the same attitude towards short-term rentals and gentrification that people in the business side of things don’t understand it needs to be regulated.

 The Portuguese are suspicious by nature, and we have this love and hate relationship with progress.
 On the one hand, Expo 98 was excellent and made the city more modern.
 On the other hand, improving mobility to senior citizens in the historic center means all hell will break loose because you can’t ruin its authenticity.
 We have trouble accepting the middle ground, the balance.